adleatherwood/FunctionalLink.Next/FunctionalLink.DocFx/articles/intro.md

 ## Language Used

 While the language of the original library is more concise and accurate, the new library aims to use language that is more familiar and intuitive.
-Originally, there were 3 main compositional functions: Bind, Map, & Void.
+Originally, there were three main compositional functions: Bind, Map, & Void.
 Used hypothetically like so:

 ```cs
 Result.Success(value)